Buying a company car means buying the car through your limited company rather than buying it personally

 We’ve come up with a pretty simple answer to a complicated problem: Only buy a car through a limited company if that car has low CO2 emissions!

-How to quickly decide whether it’s better to buy a car through your limited company or not: Work out the Benefit In Kind of the car using this HMRC calculator and if the benefit in kind it calculates for you is less than 12% of the price you are buying the car, then it’s probably worth buying it through the limited company (this is if you’re a higher rate OR lower rate taxpayer, both work out about the same).
+To decide if it’s better to buy your car through your limited company or not: Work out the Benefit In Kind of the car using the HMRC calculator, and, if the Benefit In Kind it calculates is less than 12% of the purchase price, then it’s worth buying it through the limited company.
+Please note that this is if you’re a higher rate OR a lower rate taxpayer, as both work out about the same.

 Example 1:

 You buy the car outright or through Hire Purchase and you’re a higher rate taxpayer.
-The car is £20k, has CO2 emissions of 130m/Kg, and a Benefit In Kind of £7k (use the calculator to work out the Benefit In Kind on a certain type of car), this maybe for example a nice VW Golf.
+The car is £20,000, has CO2 emissions of 130m/Kg, and a Benefit In Kind of £7,000 (use the calculator to work out the Benefit In Kind on a certain type of car).

-If you wanted to buy it personally, you’d probably take out £20k from your limited company in dividends you’d pay £6.5k tax on this – 2021.
+If you wanted to buy it personally, you’d probably take out £20k from your limited company in dividends and you’d pay £6,500 tax on this – 2021.

-So, putting it through your company you’ve saved £3.8k in tax but are paying £3.7k each year!
-Buying the car personally means you’d only pay £6.5k tax once.
+So, by putting it through your company you’ve saved £3,800 in tax, but are paying £3,700 each year.
+Buying the car personally means you’d only pay £6,500 tax once.

-Also, if you use the car personally you can claim the business miles of your personal car through the business.
-If you for example 10k business miles each year and you are a higher rate taxpayer, you would save an extra £1.8k each year off your personal tax bill!
+Also, if you own the car personally you can claim the business miles of your personal car through the business.
+For example, if you drive 10,000 business miles each year and you are a higher rate taxpayer, you would save an extra £1,800 each year off your personal tax bill!
 You wouldn’t get this if the business owned the car.

 Example 2:

 You lease a hybrid car, and have lease payments of £333/month including the vat.
-The car has CO2 emissions of 30g/Kg (let’s say an Audi A6 50 Avant quattro 2.0Te sport), and the car has a Benefit In Kind for you of £1.5k (use the calculator to work out what your benefit in kind would be).
+The car has CO2 emissions of 30g/Kg, and the car has a Benefit In Kind for you of £1,500.

-Having the lease agreement personally means you’d need to take out an extra £333/month (or £4k/yr) in extra dividends so you can use that money to buy the car.
-So you pay £1.3k dividend tax on this as a higher rate taxpayer (32.5% in 2021).
+Having the lease agreement personally means you’d need to take out an extra £333/month (or £4,000/yr) in extra dividends so you can use that money to buy the car.
+So you pay £1,300 dividend tax on this as a higher rate taxpayer (32.5% in 2021).

-Having the lease agreement through your limited company means you save £633 in corporation tax and £333 in vat because you’re allowed half the VAT and you can put the car as an expense through your limited company and so save corporation tax (see relevant sections above for more information).
-You would then pay 13.8% class 1a national insurance and 40% income tax on the £1.5k benefit in kind = £807.
+Having the lease agreement through your limited company means you save £633 in corporation tax and £333 in VAT because you’re allowed half the VAT and you can put the car as an expense through your limited company and so save corporation tax.
+You would then pay 13.8% Class 1A national insurance and 40% income tax on the £1,500 Benefit In Kind = £807.

 Summary

-If you bought it through lease, not only would you claim the lease payments, but you’d also claim half of the VAT (yes cars have VAT)!
+If you bought it through a lease, not only would you claim the lease payments, but you’d also claim half of the VAT.

-Also, probably the best bit, effectively you’ve taken out £70k from your company tax free!….. because you won’t pay personal tax on having that car (2021), whereas if you’re a higher rate taxpayer you’d pay £22.7k to take £70k out your business in extra dividends.
+Also, probably the best bit, effectively you’ve taken out £70k from your company tax free, because you won’t pay personal tax on having that car (2021), whereas if you’re a higher rate taxpayer you’d pay £22.7k to take £70k out of your business in extra dividends.

-Having said all this, deciding whether to buy a car through your limited company is just one of the ways you can save tax.
-OR if you prefer, we can give you a Free Tax Review, where for 15-30mins we will review your tax situation for free.
+Deciding whether to buy a car through your limited company is just one of the ways you can save tax.
+You can also get in contact with our family-run company, and we can give you a Free Tax Review.

-We will look at a range of tax areas (including cars), addressed to your specific situation.
+We will look at a range of tax areas (including cars), addressed to your specific situation, and identify any opportunities to save money that your company may be missing.

 Are you interested in working with specialist accountants based in Nottingham with national clients?
 Contact us today for a free consultation!